 Avoid Mishandling a Scab

-When a scab appears on the face during healing, avoid the temptation to pick at it or pull it off.
+When a scab appears on your face during healing, avoid the temptation to pick at it or pull it off.
 Don't touch it.
 If you pick at or pull off the scab too soon you increase the risk of infection.
 You can also cause permanent damage such as:

 - A thickened scar